Blendify/blender-manual/blender_docs/manual/interface/window_system/headers.rst

 All windows have a header (the strip with a lighter gray background containing icon buttons).
 We will also refer to the header as the window *ToolBar*.
 The header may be at the top (as with the *Properties Window*) or the bottom (as with the *3D Window*) of a window's area.
-The picture below shows the header of the 3D window:
+The picture below shows the header of the 3D View:

 .. figure:: /images/interface-window_system-headers-header_example.jpg